 The Apple Watch’s WatchOS is about to get even more helpful than it already is.
-Apple showed off the latest and greatest version of the operating system that powers the Apple Watch at its annual and first-ever-digital Worldwide Developer Conference, bringing more fitness and health tracking features, watch face features, and so on.
+Apple showed off the latest and greatest version of the operating system that powers the Apple Watch 5 (and most of its cousins) at the annual and first-ever-digital Worldwide Developer Conference — bringing more fitness and health tracking, watch face features, and so on.

 The new version of WatchOS, called WatchOS 7, won’t be available to the public until it’s released alongside a new Apple Watch model in the fall, but at least we have an idea of what to expect when the new software does launch.
 Here’s everything you need to know about WatchOS 7.